Introduction to Cryptography

 Discipline Sheet: FLT_IC_RO, FLT_IC_EN

-Course Goal: Introduction to Cryptography (IC) is a course for undergraduate students whose aim is to present elements of modern cryptography emphasizing the understanding of some fundamental concepts and structures such as perfect security, pseudo-randomness, provable security, etc.
+Course Goal: Introduction to Cryptography (IC) is a course for undergraduate students that aims to present elements of modern cryptography, emphasizing fundamental concepts and structures, such as perfect security, pseudorandomness, and provable security.

-Students interested in deepening IC for a career focused on cryptography or related areas can contact me directly.
-Our department offers a master’s program, Information Security, whose director is the instructor of this course.
-There is also the possibility of pursuing doctoral studies in cryptography and information security (please see the Students section on this site).
+Students interested in deepening their IC for a career in cryptography or related areas can contact me directly.
+Our department offers a master’s program in Information Security, whose director is the instructor for this course.
+There is also the option to pursue doctoral studies in cryptography and information security (please see the Students section on this site).

 Prerequisites: Probability theory, algebra, number theory, and computational complexity as studied in the first year.